 - Made right in your own kitchen for just pennies!

 UPDATE: Endless soup isn’t just for winter nutrition, it can be enjoyed in the summer months too!
 I’m adding extra veggies to my diet & putting the excess garden veggies to good use by making an endless summer-vegetable soup.
 Today I used vegetable broth to rehydrate my dehydrated cabbage & purple onions and also to lightly cook fresh summer squash, zucchini, green beans, asparagus beans, chopped tomatoes and a small handful of whole wheat pasta to soak up the extra broth.
 I stirred in some chopped fresh basil & sage from the garden too.

 I do whatever I have to so I make sure none of my fresh, healthy garden produce is going to waste.
-And my lunches for the week are heat-n-eat fast!
+And this endless soup means lunches for the week are heat-n-eat fast!

 Our Favorite Soups

 - Endless Soup For A Weeks’ Worth Of Lunches

 - MYO Cream Of Chicken Soup In A SNAP!